 Below is an extract from my first novel – Portraits in Flesh – a paranormal thriller.

 In agony, she remembered swerving to avoid the lorry.
-She remembered a huge jolt slamming her body against the car door.
-And she remembered the thunderous sound as sheets of metal had rained down on her car.
+A huge jolt had slammed her body against the car door, followed by a thunderous sound as sheets of metal had rained down on her car.
 The hand was real; a small trail of blood dribbled down the cracked glass.

-Her mind fought back and an image of her daughter popped into her head.
+Her mind fought back, and an image of her daughter popped into her head.
 If she gave up on life now, she would never see Sarah’s face again.
 She would never see her on her first day at work or see her walk down the aisle on her wedding day.
+It was as if a fist punched a hole in her stomach, grabbed her guts and squeezed until loops of intestine ballooned out between the fingers.
 Annabelle had to fight the pain.

 A terrible acrid smell wafted into her nose.
-Was something burning?
+Something was burning.
 Was she going to be roasted alive, staring at the gruesome hand waving a final farewell to her?

 The watch slipped from the bloody wrist and slid down the windscreen.